karanhimadri/Codelive/README.md

 ## 📋 Overview

 **CodeLive** is a full-stack web application that enables multiple users to code together in real-time.
 Built with modern web technologies, it provides a seamless experience for collaborative coding sessions, technical interviews, and educational purposes.
 The platform combines the power of Monaco Editor (VS Code's editor) with real-time synchronization using Yjs and WebSocket technology.
+Recent updates introduce **AI-assisted code generation** via a Groq-powered endpoint for rapid scaffolding and experimentation.

 ---
 ## 📸 **Project Screenshots**